HackYourFuture/Node.js/week2/homework/README.md

 ## Bonus assignment

 - Use JSON to store to-dos
+- Read, write and remove todos to and from JSON files using streams.
 - Split each action (i.e. read, write, etc.) into a separate file
 - Use [commander](https://www.npmjs.com/package/commander) library to implement
   command line interface